 Wendy Storey

-As our Administration Officer, Wendy is our only paid member of the team, although her commitment and generous contribution of time make her every bit a volunteer at heart.
+As our Studio Manager, Wendy is our only paid member of the team, although her commitment and generous contribution of time make her every bit a volunteer at heart.

-Thanks to the National Lottery funding, we were able to recruit for a part-time Admin Officer—and after a rigorous selection process, we were lucky to welcome Wendy aboard.
+Thanks to the National Lottery funding, we were able to recruit for a part-time Studio Manager—and after a rigorous selection process, we were lucky to welcome Wendy aboard.

 With a strong background in finance, administration, and team leadership across both public and private sectors, from day one, Wendy went about creating new systems and processes for all of our operations, helping us to be more efficient and effective.
 Wendy now oversees the centres’ daily operation.
 From working with tutors and learners, to managing registrations, creating and updating databases, balancing the accounts, and overall office administration, Wendy keeps everything running smoothly.